leto/mastering_dpow/README.md

 For example, if your coin is based on Bitcoin 0.15.x, there already exists a header file that matches that version of Bitcoin internals exactly.
 The GAME coin was the first external coin to start using dPoW and [this commit](https://github.com/gamecredits-project/GameCredits/commit/e65fe302111408c02d2bf7e286205d4273fa0fed) shows how they integrated.
-This was first created by the author of Komodo, jl777, and then the author of this document ported that header file to Bitcoin 0.11.x internals, which Zcash and all Zcash forks have as their internals.
+This was first created by James Lee and then the author of this document ported that header file to Bitcoin
+0.11.x internals, which Zcash and all Zcash forks have as their internals.
 So if your coin is a Zcash fork, you should use the [komodo\_validation011.h](https://github.com/MyHush/hush/blob/e529ad8d35d4dabf66fa10982e056149414f179b/src/komodo_validation011.h)